Reuncông: Technique

 Rencong technique is dependent on the weapon's size.
 Smaller lengths are favoured because they are more easily concealed.
 The rencong is worn on the left side and drawn with the left foot forward.
 A quick step forward with the right foot adds momentum to the thrust.
 It is then whipped to the right with a snap of the hand, bringing the palm upwards while the elbow is close to the body.
 The thrusting arm is almost fully extended and the palm is turned downward just before piercing the target.
 While the thrust is the primary method of attack, circular and elliptical slashing techniques exist as well.
 The main targets are the throat, kidneys, groin, and abdomen.

 Culture

+Two rencongs can be seen in the coat of arms of Aceh as a symbol of heroism and the Acehnese culture.

+In Acehnese culture, the rencong is considered sacred and should only be used in dire situations, as local folklore ascribes mystical attributes, supernatural powers, and religious symbolism to the rencong.

+In the past, the rencong is often intertwined with the concept of jihad or religious struggle, where it would play significant roles in the struggle against the colonial forces.
+During Dutch colonial rule, Acehnese men and women of high status would often wear the rencong on the front side of the hip as a symbol of might, heroism, and prestige, as well as bravery during the fight against Dutch rule.

-Aceh folklore ascribes mystical attributes and supernatural powers to the rencong.
-Based on the history, rencong also played significant roles in Acehnese struggle against colonial forces.
-The form of the weapon is said to represent the Basmala.
-The rencong is today worn as part of traditional attire on ceremonial occasions.
-Aceh is also known as the "Land of the Rencong" (Tanah Rencong).
+In modern times, the rencong is more often worn as part of traditional attire on ceremonial occasions as a symbol of strength and bravery, it also acts as the symbol and identity of the Acehnese and their culture, where the province of Aceh is also referred to as the "Land of Rencong".